 Hint: It has to do with the Ancient Greeks!

-White, marble, chocolate, German chocolate, ice cream: There are hundreds of types of birthday cake in the world, each beautiful in its own sugary way.
+White, marble, chocolate (not to be confused with devil’s food cake), German chocolate, ice cream: There are hundreds of types of birthday cake in the world, each beautiful in its own sugary way.
 Odds are, you’ve indulged in one during at least one (hopefully all) of your birthday parties.
 But in between delicious bites of cake and frosting, have you ever stopped and wondered, “Why am I eating this?
 What makes this dessert fit to commemorate the day of my birth?”